Proform 920E Elliptical Trainer

 0-20 degrees power incline (target different muscle groups)

 Oversized, adjustable cushioned pedals

-Intergeated transport wheel, tilt and roll to store
+Intergeated transport wheels, tilt and roll to store

 Alternative & Comparison Table